-The South Carolina Department of Health and Human services (SCDHHS) has branded this effort for HCBS with the tagline: Independent•Integrated•Individual.
+The South Carolina Department of Health and Human services (SCDHHS) has branded this effort under its Healthy Connections Communities division.
+Additionally, SCDHHS has developed a specific tagline for HCBS: Independent Integrated Individual.
 This tagline was developed because home and community-based services help our members be independent, be integrated in the community, and are based on what is best for the individual.